rse/vdo-ninja-trampoline/README.md

 -----

 Go to [OBS.Ninja Trampoline](https://rse.github.io/obs-ninja-trampoline/)
-(or your own website hosting OBS.Ninja Trampoline) and fill out the form.
-Copy the "Source URL" (or press "OPEN") for accessing [OBS.Ninja](https://obs.ninja) with the underlying complex parameters based on your OBS.Ninja Trampoline simple form parameters.
+(or your own website hosting OBS.Ninja Trampoline) and just use the form.
+The form fields are:

+- **Room Id**:

+- **Room Password**:

+- **Source URL**:
+  This is your entry point.
+  Copy this URL for accesssing OBS.Ninja through the clean, intuitive and stable parameters of OBS.Ninja Trampoline.

+- **Target URL**:
+  This is the redirection URL, based on the underlying complex parameters of OBS.Ninja.
+This is shown just for comprehension purposes.

 License
 -------